mcgill-robotics/AUV-2025/catkin_ws/src/propulsion/README.md

 ---

 The resulting thruster forces (in Newtons) are converted to PWM microseconds using per-thruster calibration functions.
-These functions were obtained from a thruster test campaign conducted by the Mech & Elec team in May 2025.
+These functions were obtained from a thruster test conducted by the Mech & Elec team in May 2025.

 Comparison of calibration curves across thrusters: